-- Assignments will be given in through Blackboard. - Quizzes in Blackboard are required to be completed on or before designated due dates. - It is important for you to check your grades in Blackboard.
+- Assignments will be given in through Blackboard. - It is important for you to check your grades in Blackboard.
 If you find that the instructor has made a mistake while entering your grade, you have one week to bring it to the attention of the instructor.
 After a ONE WEEK PERIOD, grades will be locked in Blackboard. - Please refrain from requesting extensions as they will not be granted.
 Please not this before starting the course and refrain from leaving negative feedback in you miss a deadline and are not granted an extension.
 Please do not feel disrespected if your request does not receive a reply, by continuing in the course, you accept this rule.
 This is your formal notification about requests for extensions.
 If requesting an extension, you need to have a university excused absence and include DOCUMENTATION in your initial email.